elahrvivaz/geomesa/docs/user/kafka/data.rst

 in the ``geomesa-feature-kryo_2.11`` module through Maven.
 Alternatively, producers can be configured to send Avro-encoded messages through the ``kafka.serialization.type`` data store parameter.
 Avro libraries exist in many languages, and Avro messages follow a defined schema that allows for cross-platform parsing.

+Often when using Kafka the Confluent Schema-Registry is used to store and version schemas for data on kafka topics.
+The Kafka data store can consume messages from topics with their schemas registered if you set the ``kafka.serialization.type`` data store parameter to ``"confluent"`` as well as provide a ``kafka.schema.registry.url``.